scottbale/recordity/log.md

   this could be further optimized as a bitmask or something.
 * A board could be just the native boolean array.

+## 10/24/21

+I just realized a question about my game stack concept: how do I know when the top of the stack contains an empty list of moves because a complete game has been reached, versus the moves have all just been tried?
+I was planning on using the stack top to return a completed game.

+## 10/25/21

+Answer: don't add an incomplete game back to the stack once all the moves have been checked.

 ## Appendix - links

 * compojure